-I have been working with the polymergravure process for over 20 years, since taking a workshop in Santa Fe.
+I have been working with the polymergravure process since 1999, over 20 years, after taking a workshop in Santa Fe.

 The photogravure process is one that I’d wanted to work with back in London in the 1980s, after seeing prints by Stieglitz, Strand and Coburn, but the traditional method involves copper plates, acids and delicate tissues, as well as a lot of space and studio equipment.
 Today though, we’re able to use the environmentally friendlier photopolymer plates and, unlike copper, they washout in plain water, are much easier to work with and are quicker to process.